IBT-learning/full-stack-software-engineering-2024/2-javascript/js-assignment-2.md

 # JavaScript Assignment #2: Booleans

-In this assignment you will perform some basic operations and `console.log()` the results.

 You may do these challenges all together in one file, or in separate files, according to your preference.
 You will turn them in all together.

 ## Challenge #1